-In case your FPS rate often dips below your monitor’s maximum refresh rate, but you want to keep screen tearing at bay, VSync ‘On’ is not the best way to go.
+In case your FPS often dips below your monitor’s maximum refresh rate, but you want to keep screen tearing at bay, VSync ‘On’ is not the best way to go.

 For instance, on a 60Hz display with VSync enabled, dropping to 59FPS will cause VSync to essentially half your frame rate to 30FPS in order to keep things synchronized.
 This will eliminate tearing, but you will experience stutter, which is even worse.

 If you have an NVIDIA GeForce GTX 650 graphics card or newer, you can use Adaptive VSync.
-This technology allows VSync to be enabled as long as your FPS rate is equal to or higher than your refresh rate.
+This technology allows VSync to be enabled as long as your FPS is equal to or higher than your refresh rate.
 Once it drops below the refresh rate, Adaptive VSync will turn off VSync thus replacing stuttering with slight tearing until your FPS rate recovers.

 NVIDIA Fast Sync & AMD Enhanced Sync

 If you have a newer graphics card (NVIDIA GeForce 900 series and AMD GCN-based GPUs or newer), you can use NVIDIA Fast Sync or AMD Enhanced Sync instead of VSync.

 These two technologies don’t limit your frame rate to the maximum refresh rate of your monitor.
 Instead, they simply show the most recently completed full frame thus preventing tearing without introducing as much input lag.

 While the input lag is significantly lower than what you’d get with just regular VSync enabled, it’s not quite as low as it would be with VSync disabled.